 Accordingly, final injunctive and declaratory relief is appropriate to the class as a whole.

 CLASS AND ORGANIZATIONAL LEGAL CLAIMS

 COUNT I - 42 U.S.C. § 1983

-Monell Liability - Violation of the Fourth and Fourteenth Amendments (On Behalf of Lucy Parsons Labs and its members, Plaintiff Ortiz, Plaintiff Scruggs and the class of similarly-situated individuals against Municipal Defendants)
+Monell Liability - Violation of the Fourth and Fourteenth Amendments (On Behalf of Lucy Parsons Labs, Plaintiff Ortiz and the class of similarly-situated individuals against Municipal Defendants)